Apribojimas/Cpp_Goodies/README.md

 * [Observable Library](https://github.com/dacap/observable) - Library to use the observer pattern in C++11 programs with observable/observer classes or signals/slots.
 * [observer](https://github.com/PG1003/observer) - An observer pattern / signal slot pattern that can ignore extra parameters like Qt's signals and slots.

+# Property
+* [CPP-NotificationCenter](https://github.com/Geenz/CPP-NotificationCenter) - A C++ API inspired by Cocoa's NSNotificationCenter API.
+* [bindey](https://github.com/kevin--/bindey) - provides the basic building block of MVVM -- an observable "Property" and a databinding mechanism.

 # MPMC queue (multi-consumer multi-producer)
 * [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) - An industrial-strength lock-free queue for C++.
 * [Awesome Lock-Free](https://github.com/rigtorp/awesome-lockfree) - A collection of resources on wait-free and lock-free programming.